elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

     <br />
     <div></div>

-- You can produce snapshots of the object’s state without violating its encapsulation.
+- Without breaking the object's encapsulation, you can take snapshots of its state.
-- You can simplify the originator’s code by letting the caretaker maintain the history of the originator’s state.
+- You can simplify the originator's code by allowing the caretaker to keep track of the originator's state history.

 <br />
   </div>